 How to Get Your ChexSystems Score

-If you’re considering opening a new bank account, knowing your ChexSystems score can be helpful in understanding how banks view your application.
-Under the Federal Fair Credit Reporting Act (FCRA), you have the right to request a copy of your ChexSystems Consumer Score.
-Here’s how to do it quickly and efficiently.
+Planning to open a bank account?
+Checking your ChexSystems score can help you see what banks might notice when reviewing your application.
+Thanks to the Fair Credit Reporting Act (FCRA), you’re allowed to request a copy of your ChexSystems Consumer Score.

-1. Visit the ChexSystems website: Go to the ChexSystems site and locate the “Order Your ChexSystems Consumer Score” form.
-You can either complete it online or print it out to fill in manually.
+- Go to the ChexSystems website: Look for the form labeled “Order Your ChexSystems Consumer Score.”
+You can fill it out online or print it and complete it by hand.

 7805 Hudson Road, Suite 100